sybrew/the-seo-framework/readme.txt

 		* We offloaded this checking to the setup, so it only checks once (ever) per WordPress site.
 * **Changed:**
 	* When `tsf()` or `the_seo_framework()` are called too early (before `plugins_loaded`), they'll return a silencer class.
+	* Title overwriting is now engaged at `template_redirect`, instead of at `plugins_loaded`.
+This also tests for query support, so filtering `the_seo_framework_query_supports_seo` now affects titles.
+		* This means that some plugins will have their title filters discarded once again.
+However, reenabling support for this is now much easier.
 	* Twitter cards are no longer validated whether a card type is provided.
 		* Hence, returning an empty string to (TODO deprecated?) filter `'the_seo_framework_twittercard_output'` will no longer disable Twitter cards.
 	* When scripts are enqueued, it is now automatically determined whether late-enqueuing in the footer is necessary.